radcamp/radcamp.github.io/NYC2023/Part_II_files/ipyrad_partI_CLI.md

 and 'decide' by ourselves for each cluster, so thankfully, untangling this mess is what steps 4 & 5 are all about. [ipyrad CLI Part II (steps 4-7) is here](03_ipyrad_partII_CLI.html).

-However, this is probably a good time for a coffee break.